ryanmcecil/Tensorflow-Keras-INRFOperator/README.md

 Malo.
 Link: https://www.nature.com/articles/s41598-020-73113-0.

-Note: The nonlinearity used in this implemtation is Relu.
+Note: The nonlinearity used in this implementation is Relu.

 Note: The code for this operator is compiled using bazel.